oracle-devrel/oci-generative-ai-jet-ui/README.md

 ### 0. Set up

-Follow links below to generate a config file and a key pair in your ~/.oci directory
+Follow the links below to generate a config file and a key pair in your ~/.oci directory

 - [SDK config](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/sdkconfig.htm)
 - [API signing key](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm)
 - [CLI install](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/cliinstall.htm#configfile)

-After completion, you should have following 2 things in your `~/.oci directory  `
+After completion, you should have the following 2 things in your `~/.oci directory  `

 a.
 A config file(where key file point to private key:key_file=`~/.oci/oci_api_key.pem`)
 b.
-A key pair named `oci_api_key.pem` and `oci_api_key_public.pem` Now make sure you change the reference of key file in config file (where key file point to private key:key_file=/YOUR_DIR_TO_KEY_FILE/oci_api_key.pem)
+A key pair named `oci_api_key.pem` and `oci_api_key_public.pem` Now make sure you change the reference of the key file in the config file (where the key file points to private key:key_file=/YOUR_DIR_TO_KEY_FILE/oci_api_key.pem)

 - Append OCI Generative-AI service compartment and endpoint URL
 `vim service/python/server.py`